When Things Spin, Science Happens

 - Initially played straight, but ultimately averted with the Observatory in Assassins Creed IV.
 The spinny bits just act as a giant projector, the important part does not only not spin, but doesn't need the spinny bit at all.
 It just can't create giant sized images by itself.

 - Even today, most electricity is, in fact, generated via spinning magnetic turbines.
 Coal?
 Burn it, heating water, generating steam, spinning a turbine.
 Wind power?
 Wind spinning a turbine.
 Hydroelectric power?
 Turbines spun by water and gravity.
 Nuclear power?
 Radioactive material boils water and we use that steam to spin turbines.

-- The spinning Beach Ball of Death in Mac OS X and the spinning hula hoop in Windows Vista and 7.
-Although Mac OS rarely uses the Beach Ball to indicate actual progress, so it's mostly spinning when science is failing to happen.
+- The spinning Beach Ball of Death in Mac OS X and the spinning hula hoop in Windows Vista and above.
+Mac OS uses the Beach Ball when an application is unresponsive, so it's spinning when science is failing to happen.

 - Also the spinning icons while progressive download buffers video content.

 - Any number of supposed "perpetual motion" machines with spinning components.

 - The Dean Drive perhaps.
 Or not, if the laws of physics have a say in the matter.

 - Or the opposite, so that the "Rolls Royce" logo on the hub remains visible even when the wheel is turning.

 - This trope also has a basis in the mechanical machines that until recently were the technological norm; based on mechanical simple machines, these typically have many rotating parts.
 In particular, in a Clockpunk or Steampunk setting, this is to be expected.